rfsilvadata/rfsilvadata/README.md

 ### Hey, I'm Ricardo Silva! 👋

 Welcome to my profile.
 I'm a web developer at EventBuddy.pt and full time adventure seeker. <br />
-I started as a data analyst for Eventbuddy but with the need to have another web developer working with them, the opportunity arose for me to venture into this world.
+This is my journey, from being a data analyst to become a self-taught web developer.

 ### :rocket: Some tools I use in my work